google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 ## CSS utilities

-For documentation of available CSS utility classes, see the [Bootstrap Documentation](https://getbootstrap.com/).
+For documentation of available CSS utility classes, see the [Bootstrap documentation][bs-docs].
 This theme adds very little on its own in this area.
 However, we have added some color state CSS classes that can be useful in a dynamic context:

 - `.-bg-<color>`
 - `.-text-<color>`